JeremyNixon/JeremyNixon.github.io/_posts/2018-04-08-wisdom-language-patterns.md

 17. Dichotomy
 	* It is not x, but y
 	* Your x is not my y
-	* Do not to x, but do y
+	* Do not do x, but do y
 18. Fluidity